sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkarayogasUtrabhAShyavivaraNam_dvitIyaH_bhAgaH.md

    In what form then do the characteristics of the nature of past, not-as-yet-manifest and present exist?
 In order to indicate that he says *te vyaktasūkṣmā guṇātmānaḥ.*

-* *“te khalvamī rūpāḥ”= there are the three temporal states of the past, the not-as-yet-manifest and the present; (the present) is that which has the quality of present existence, “vyaktātmānaḥ”= having the nature of being objects of the thoughts of human beings. 'atītā . . . naḥ” = (they) have not attained the state of being objects of the thoughts of human beings and “[ṣaḍaviśeṣasvarūpāḥ](http://॑# "This is not found in available readings.")”= are of the nature of asmitā and so on.**²**From them come the sixteen mutations having the relationship of cause and effect[^583].
+* *“te khalvamī rūpāḥ”= there are the three temporal states of the past, the not-as-yet-manifest and the present; (the present) is that which has the quality of present existence, “vyaktātmānaḥ”= having the nature of being objects of the thoughts of human beings. 'atītā . . . naḥ” = (they) have not attained the state of being objects of the thoughts of human beings and “ṣaḍaviśeṣasvarūpāḥ[^847]”= are of the nature of asmitā and so on.**²**From them come the sixteen mutations having the relationship of cause and effect[^583].

 [^583]: "From the sixteen proceeds the next stage of creation and thus they are considered the causes of those effects."

+[^847]: "This is not found in available readings."

  “sarvamidam”= this manifestation of the form of cause and effect pertaining to the self, this subtle unparticularised form like asmitā, etc., and this indicatory mark alone (prakṛti) not distinct from the subtle, all this seen as the world is only the nature of the guṇas-sattva, rajas and tamas having the attributes of brightness, activity and inertia.